Chart Color Schemes

 Mosman - North demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Mosman North significantly exceeds broader benchmarks.
-As of 2021, 58.0% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Mosman - North's educational attainment significantly exceeds broader benchmarks.
+Among residents aged 15+, 58.0% hold university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
 Bachelor degrees are the most common at 37.5%, followed by postgraduate qualifications (16.7%) and graduate diplomas (3.8%).
-Vocational pathways account for 19.2% of qualifications among those aged 15 and above, with advanced diplomas making up 11.2% and certificates 8.0%.
+Vocational pathways account for 19.2% of qualifications among those aged 15+, with advanced diplomas at 11.2% and certificates at 8.0%.

 Frequently Asked Questions - Education